 Why Hike Cathedral Rock Trail In Sedona?

-Cathedral Rock is a classic hike for first time visitors to Sedona.
+Cathedral Rock is a classic hike for first time visitors to Sedona and summiting the trail is one of the best things to do in Sedona.
 It is the quintessential trail for solo hikers, couples and families alike to ascend for spectacular views over the stunning Sedona landscape.

 The Cathedral Rock Trail is rated as a moderate hike in difficulty but it is steep and technical at times.
 You are going to need good shoes with excellent grips and it can be dangerous during or after heavy rainfall.

-Summit views are ample reward for a slightly suspect slick rock trail ascent and we highly recommend you add Cathedral Rock to the top of your Sedona hiking wishlist.
+Summit views are ample reward for a slightly suspect slick rock trail ascent and we highly recommend you add Cathedral Rock to the top of your Sedona itinerary plans.

 Do You Need A Pass To Hike Cathedral Rock?